 BHIL and BHIT first attempted to negotiate a sale of the ferry system to the Bald Head Island Transportation Authority (the Authority).
-Id. at 42.
+(Tr.
+Vol. 2, 42).
 The Authority was created pursuant North Carolina General Statutes Chapter 160A, Article 29 and chartered in 2017 by the City of Southport, Brunswick County, and the Village.
-See, e.g., id.
+(See, e.g., Tr.
+Vol. 2, 42).
 Following formation of the Authority, BHIL and BHIT negotiated an agreement to sell the ferry system and associated operations to the Authority.
-Id.
+(Tr.
+Vol. 2, 42).
 The Authority was required to obtain approval of the public debt financing for the purchase of the system from the Local Government Commission (LGC).
-Id.
-The Authority was unable to secure the required approvals from the LGC for the needed financing, however, preventing that transaction from occurring.
-See, e.g., tr. vol. 1, 19, 95.
+(Tr.
+Vol. 2, 42).
+The Authority was unable to secure the required approvals from the LGC for the needed financing, preventing that transaction from occurring.
+(See, e.g., Tr.
+Vol. 1, 19, 95).